 Sex and Herpes

-People can have a fulfilling sex life after a herpes diagnosis, although it may require people to take more precautions than before.
-If a person has a genital sore or feels one coming on, it is recommended that they avoid sexual intercourse.
-People who have cold sores around the mouth or feel one coming on should avoid kissing and oral sex with their partner(s).
+Individuals with herpes can still have a fulfilling sex life after a herpes diagnosis, although sexual activity may require more precautions than before.
+If a person has a genital sore or feels one coming on, it is recommended that they avoid sexual intercourse.5 Those who have cold sores around the mouth or feel one coming on should avoid kissing and oral sex with their partner(s).
 Between outbreaks, it is okay to have sexual intercourse or oral sex as long as both partners are aware of the risks and give their consent.
-During the time of an outbreak, people can engage in alternative sexual activities.
-For example, if someone has oral herpes, they can have sexual intercourse with a condom and without any kissing.
-If someone has genital herpes, they can engage in mutual masturbation, an activity where partners masturbate next to each other.
-People with outbreaks can also try using sex toys with their partner(s), making sure to clean the toys before and after each use and to never share sex toys.
-With careful monitoring of outbreaks, open communication with sex partners, and engaging in alternative sexual activities during an outbreak, it is possible for everyone to have a fulfilling sex life with herpes.9
+Using protection during sex such as internal condoms, external condoms, and dentals dams may help decrease the risk of spreading herpes, but these tactics will not completely erase the risk.
+5 During the time of an outbreak, people can engage in alternative sexual activities.
+For example, if someone who has oral herpes experiences a flare up, they can engage in sexual intercourse with a condom and without any oral exposure, meaning no kissing or oral sex.
+If someone who has genital herpes experiences a flare up, they should not engage in penetrative or oral sex with their partner, even with a condom, since there may be infectious sores that are not covered by the condom.9 A person with genital herpes experiencing a flare up can engage safely (make sure to have clean hands) in mutual masturbation with their partner(s), an activity where partners masturbate next to each other.
+People experiencing a herpes outbreak can also engage in sexual interaction with their partner(s) through the use of sex toys.
+Sex toys should never be shared and should be properly cleaned before and after each use.
+With careful monitoring of outbreaks, open communication with partners, and implementation of alternative sexual activities during an outbreak, it is possible to have a fulfilling sex life with herpes.

+This article has hopefully provided information and resources pertaining to Herpes.
 Symptoms of HSV infection include fever, lymph-node enlargement, painful lesions, and a sluggish, lethargic feeling.
 Herpes is not curable, but it is treatable and controllable with a variety of topical and oral medications.
-Many people experience negative feelings surrounding their herpes; however, once a person infected with herpes understands how common herpes is and learns how to control it and maintain a healthy and fulfilling sex life, they are often able to accept their herpes.
+Many people experience negative feelings surrounding their herpes.
+However, negative emotions about herpes can be alleviated.
+By discovering that herpes is normal and common, learning to control herpes outbreaks, and understanding how to maintain a healthy and fulfilling sex life, individuals are often able to accept their herpes.

 Feel free to check out this informative video about herpes!